 You can add a tablespoon or so of fermented veggies a little with each meal.

 Skip juicing and blending for a while

-Juicing and green smoothies are one of the biggest culprits for bloating.
-I know it sounds so healthy to pound down a green smoothie or some green juice in the morning but you are better off having some steamed veggies with your breakfast.
+Juicing and green smoothies are some of the biggest culprits for bloating.
+I know it sounds so healthy to pound down a green smoothie or some green juice in the morning, but you may be better off having some steamed veggies with your breakfast.

 As mentioned, raw kale is hard to digest and has some toxic substances that are neutralized when cooked.
 Breaking down the fiber or removing the fiber turns the food back into a processed mess that rushes into the bloodstream way too fast.

 So please don’t juice or blend too often, and if you do, do not juice a lot of fruit.

 Fruit is better with the fiber still in it.
 This slows down the blood sugar levels and keeps you from crashing and keeps you from bloating.

 This is the one thing I found useful when learning about food combining.